KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Methodology

+Before describing the explainability methodology, we note an important interpretive constraint: the JetClass dataset comprises simulated jets generated using Pythia 8.230~\cite{Sjostrand2015}, which implements QCD-based parton showers, matrix element calculations, and hadronization through the Lund string model~\cite{Andersson1983}.
+The kinematic variables we analyze, $\Delta$, $k_T$, $z$, and $m^2$, directly correspond to coordinates in the Lund jet plane~\cite{Dreyer2018_LundJetPlane}, a representation explicitly designed to expose QCD splitting function structure.
+Our explainability analysis therefore measures whether KIGNet learns to exploit the QCD factorization structure present in the training data.
+Agreement between learned feature importance and theoretical QCD predictions confirms that the model captures physically motivated patterns, but does not provide independent experimental validation, as both the model and the theory operate on the same simulated data substrate.

-We adapt Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{Selvaraju2017_GradCAM} (illustrated in Figure~\ref{fig:gradcam}), a technique originally developed for interpreting convolutional neural networks, to our multi-graph architecture.
+We adapt the concept of Gradient-weighted Class Activation Mapping (Grad-CAM)~\cite{Selvaraju2017_GradCAM}, a technique originally developed for interpreting convolutional neural networks, to our multi-graph architecture.
 Our model processes four distinct graph types through dedicated feature extractors, each producing 64-dimensional embeddings.
 For each graph type, we compute the gradient of the predicted class score with respect to its corresponding embedding to measure variable importance.
-The importance of each graph type is calculated as the product of the gradient magnitude and the embedding magnitude, then globally averaged across the 64 embedding dimensions, yielding a scalar importance score for each graph type.
-Understanding which kinematic variables drive the model's decisions is essential for validating that the network learns physically meaningful features and for identifying potential biases in the training data.
-We compute importance scores independently for each test sample and each jet type.
-To characterize global variable importance, we average these scores across all test samples.
-Separately, we compute class-specific importance by averaging only over samples of a particular jet type, revealing which kinematic variables are most discriminative for distinguishing each jet class.
-To facilitate comparison, we normalize the four importance scores to percentages that sum to 100\%, ensuring that the relative contribution of each graph type is interpretable.
+The importance of each graph type is calculated as the product of the gradient magnitude and the embedding magnitude, globally averaged across the 64 embedding dimensions, yielding a scalar importance score per graph type.
+We compute importance scores independently for each test sample and each jet type, then average across all test samples for global importance and within each jet type for class-specific importance.
+The four raw importance scores are normalized to percentages summing to 100\% to facilitate comparison.
 The detailed procedure is outlined in Algorithm~\ref{alg:gradcam}.